Buying a home in the Armed Forces community

 Step 4: What Should You Watch Out For?

-Buying a home comes with risks, especially during transition.
+Buying a home comes with risks for anyone — but there are specific pressure points for the forces community, especially during transition.

 Ask yourself: